FEUP-LTW-2025/ltw-project-ltw07g03/README.md

 - [x] Elevate a user to admin status.
 - [x] Introduce new service categories and other pertinent entities.
-- [?]
-Oversee and ensure the smooth operation of the entire system.
+- [x] Oversee and ensure the smooth operation of the entire system.

 **Security:**

 - [x] Protect against SQL injection by using prepared statements with PDO.
 - [x] Mitigate Cross-Site Scripting (XSS) attacks by sanitizing user input and output.
 - [x] Prevent Cross-Site Request Forgery (CSRF) by implementing anti-CSRF tokens.
-- [?]
-Implement secure password storage with proper hashing and salting techniques.
+- [x] Implement secure password storage with proper hashing and salting techniques.

 **Extra:**